nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Adding a grade to a student while student list is being shown

-    1. Prerequisites: List all students using the `liststudent` or `listall` command.
+    1. Prerequisites: List all students using the `liststudent` command.
 There must be at least one student in the list.

     2. Test case: `grade 1 ra1/17 mt/55` <br>
        Expected: The RA1 score will be set to 17.0 and the Midterm score will be set to 55.0 for the first student in the student list.